 When the price, or range of price, of an item can be established, if an item was sold at more than one sixth over the market price, the aggrieved party has a right to return the item for a full refund (Shulchan Aruch, Choshen Mishpat 227:4.)
 For example, the stores that stock this item sell it for up to $600, and the seller charged the purchaser over $700.
 In this instance, according to halacha, the purchaser can return the item and get his money back.
 (There are detailed halachos that govern how much time he has to make this claim.)

 One can demand return compensation only when the party did not use the item once he realized that he had been overcharged.

 Another case where the item cannot be returned: The aggrieved party realized that he was overcharged, but decided to keep the item anyway.
 In the interim, the price of the item dropped such that he can now get a much better deal.
 Since his reason to back out on the deal is not because of the original overcharge, he may not invalidate the original sale (Shulchan Aruch, Choshen Mishpat 227:9).

-It is interesting to note that there are authorities who rule that even the aggrieving party can withdraw from the deal when the price was so much off mark.
-This is because they contend that someone does not agree to a transaction if he knows that the price was so disproportionate to the item’s value (Rema, Choshen Mishpat 227:4.)
+It is interesting to note that there are authorities who rule that even the aggrieving party can withdraw from the deal when the price was so much off the mark.
+This is because they contend that the buyer does not agree to a transaction if he knows that the price was so disproportionate to the item’s value (Rema, Choshen Mishpat 227:4.)